• Lava River Cave was formed by volcanic activity 80,000 years ago

 Numerous artifacts have been found in the area.
 This means that Native Americans were aware of the cave before the first European explorers discovered it in 1889.

-Public access is only allowed during certain times of the year.
-Pets are not allowed at this site.
+Public access is only allowed during certain times of the year, and pets are not permitted.

 Lava River Cave Camping and Lodging

-No camping is allowed at the Lava River Cave, but excellent accommodations, including hotels and vacation rentals, can be found just 10 miles west in Sunriver.
-Additional options are available in La Pine or Bend, both approximately 24 miles away.
+A variety of accommodations, including hotels and vacation rentals, can be found about 10 miles west in Sunriver.
+Additional lodging options are available in La Pine and Bend, both approximately 24 miles from the cave.

 Lava River Cave | Facts